benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 11.md

 #checksum

 ### Checksum
-A checksum is the 16-bit one's complement of the one's complement sum of a pseudo hedaer of information from the IP header, the UDP header, and the data, padded with zero octets at the end to make a multiple of two octets.
+A checksum is the 16-bit one's complement of the one's complement sum of a pseudo header of information from the IP header, the UDP header, and the data, padded with zero octets at the end to make a multiple of two octets.

 The pseudo header conceptually prefixed to the UDP header contains the source address, the destination address, the protocol, and the UDP length.